Cannikin: Opposition

 Both the 1969 calibration test and Cannikin itself attracted protest.
 Because of the 1964 Alaska earthquake, the plans raised concerns that tests might trigger earthquakes and cause a tsunami.
 A 1969 demonstration of 7,000 people blocked a major U.S.–Canada border crossing in British Columbia, carrying signs reading "Don't Make A Wave.
 It's Your Fault If Our Fault Goes".
 Further demonstrations occurred at Canada–US border crossings in Ontario and Quebec.
 The Canadian Don't Make a Wave Committee, founded that year in Vancouver, attempted to halt further nuclear testing on the Aleutian Islands chain.
 With the intention of sailing to Amchitka to protest the 1971 test, the committee chartered a ship it renamed Greenpeace.
 During the voyage to Amchitka, the test was delayed a month.
-The ship was turned back by the U.S. Coast Guard, although a letter given to the Greenpeace crew showed support of the protest by some on the intervening Coast Guard ship.
-Under the Greenpeace name, the organization created for the protest continued to exist as the campaigning environmental organization Greenpeace.
+The ship was turned back by the U.S. Coast Guard, although a letter given to the Greenpeace crew showed support for the protest by some on the intervening Coast Guard ship.
+Under their own ship's name, the organization created for the protest continued to exist as the campaigning environmental organization Greenpeace.

 In July 1971, the anti-nuclear Committee for Nuclear Responsibility filed suit against the Atomic Energy Commission, asking the court to stop the test.
 The suit was unsuccessful, with the Supreme Court denying the injunction by 4 votes to 3.
-The test was carried out and did not cause a tsunami as feared.
+The test was carried out but, although it triggered small earthquakes, did not cause a tsunami as feared.

+Test results

+Cannikin was detonated on November 6, 1971 51°28′13.20″N 179°6′40.75″E, as the thirteenth test of the Operation Grommet (1971–1972) underground nuclear test series.
+The announced yield was 5 megatons (21 PJ) – the largest underground nuclear test in U.S. history.
+(Estimates for the precise yield range from 4.4 to 5.2 megatons or 18 to 22 PJ).
+The ground lifted 20 ft, caused by an explosive force almost 400 times the power of the Hiroshima bomb.
+Subsidence and faulting at the site created a new lake, several hundred meters wide.
+The explosion caused a seismic shock of 7.0 on the Richter scale, causing rockfalls and turf slides of a total of 35000 sqft.
+Though earthquakes and tsunamis predicted by environmentalists did not occur, a number of small tectonic events did occur in the following weeks, (some registering as high as 4.0 on the Richter scale) thought to be due to the interaction of the explosion with local tectonic stresses.